 To ensure that pupils with very profound disabilities have high staff ratios, access to intensive physiotherapy and communication programmes, there are classes in each department designed to meet more complex individual needs of pupils.
 Careful timetabling and planning bring all pupils of similar age together for varied activities during the week.

 Staff, Facilities, and Resources

 Our school is exceptionally well resourced.
-Alongside standardised school facilities we also have a fleet of adapted vehicles, a cafe facility, a hydrotherapy pool, a sensory room, a rebound therapy room, a soft play room, a creative arts room, and a physiotherapy room.
-Outside facilities include a sensory garden, a wild garden and an adventure playground.
+Alongside standardised school facilities we also have a fleet of adapted vehicles, a cafe facility, a hydrotherapy pool, a sensory room, a rebound therapy room, a soft play room and a physiotherapy room.
+Outside facilities include an all-inclusive playground, a wild garden and an adventure playground.

 The school operates an open-door policy.
 Parents who believe their child may benefit from the education provided at Glyne Gap School can contact school directly in order to make an appointment with the headteacher.
 Formal referrals for pupils are usually made via East Sussex Children's Authority, through a completed Statement of Special Educational Needs or Education, Health and Care Plan.
 However, very young children who may benefit from a nursery place may be able to come into the school without the formality of a statement.
 The headteacher or teacher in charge of the nursery will be able to advise on this during a visit.